andreslilloortiz/Bias-in-Language-Models/README.md

 ### 3. `MLMs bias mitigation/`

-Implements the strategy to correct the observed gender biases by fine-tuning the models.
-It contains the Python scripts for *gender scrubbing* (neutralizing demographic markers and proper nouns), the resulting neutralized and original clinical CSV datasets, and the Jupyter notebooks used to retrain the MLMs.
+Implements bias correction through fine-tuning.
+Contains the *gender scrubbing* scripts to neutralize text, the processed CSV training datasets, and the Jupyter notebooks for retraining the MLMs.

 ---